Mono-Higgs signature in a singlet fermionic dark matter model: Signatures

 \section{Signatures}

 The missing transverse momentum, $E^{\textrm{miss}}_{\textrm{T}}$, is defined in the experiment as the negative vector sum of the transverse momenta of all observable objects in the event, including a soft track that is matched to the primary vertex.
-In our theoretical analysis, $E^{\textrm{miss}}_{\textrm{T}}$ arises from the production of DM fermion pairs via the decays of $h_1$ and $h_2$.
-When $M_\psi > M_2/2$, the additional scalar $h_2$ decays only into SM particles via suppressed couplings and is generally long-lived.
-If the lifetime of $h_2$ is sufficiently long, it may escape the detector, and the process $pp \to h_1 h_2$ could mimic a mono-Higgs event.
-However, since the total decay width of $h_2$ is suppressed by $|\tth|^2 \sim 10^{-2}$ , its lifetime is only about two orders of magnitude longer than that of the SM Higgs boson, which is not enough for $h_2$ to escape detection under typical collider conditions.
-Therefore, we do not include $pp \to h_1 h_2$ as a signal process.
-Instead, we consider only the process $pp \to h_1 \bar{\psi}\psi$ as the source of mono-Higgs events.
-The relevant Feynman diagrams for the signal process $pp \to h_1 \bar{\psi}\psi$, characterized by a Higgs boson and large missing transverse momentum in the final state, are shown in Fig.~\ref{fig:feynman}.
-In this model, the dominant contribution to the total cross section comes from gluon-gluon fusion.
+The mono-Higgs process is characterized by the presence of a Higgs boson accompanied by large missing transverse momentum in the final state.
+In our theoretical analysis, $E^{\textrm{miss}}_{\textrm{T}}$ arises from the production of pairs of DM fermions through the decays of $h_1$ and $h_2$.
+The dominant sources of mono-Higgs events are the processes $pp \to h_1 h_{1,2} \to h_1 \bar{\psi}\psi$ and $pp \to h_1 h_1 \to h_1 (h_2 h_2) \to h_1 (\bar{\psi}\psi \bar{\psi}\psi)$.
+If $M_\psi > M_2/2$, the additional scalar $h_2$ decays only into SM particles through suppressed couplings.
+Since the total decay width of $h_2$ is suppressed by $|\tth|^2 \sim 10^{-5}$, its lifetime is only five to six orders of magnitude longer than that of the SM Higgs boson, which is insufficient for $h_2$ to escape detection under typical collider conditions.
+Consequently, processes involving visible $h_2$ final states, such as $pp \to h_1 h_2$ or $pp \to h_1 h_2 h_2$, are not included as signal processes in our analysis.